Looking to invest on some glass for your FS7?

 As many, I have started to get very nice lenses coming from my photography assignment and was very pleased to use them on video setup.
 Being a Canon shooter after few time with Nikon, It helps getting lenses system compatible with almost everything.

 Going for L red ring lenses is almost a easy choice: larger optics and so ring to get more precise focus.
 Also, As 4K is less demanding, a superb photo lens should be optically amazing in video.
 You invest once and you can go either for video or photography assignment without downside (maybe the weight).
+Previous video camera as Sony Z7 was already coming with a swap-able lens but the offer was limited.

 The great absolute advantage with the Canon lenses is that they all displaying, in a small windows, the focus distance and are mechanical.
 It means that you can actually use this to check your focus almost just by looking at this windows.
 Believed me, when some days getting longer, such information are a good check on the focus accuracy.